yh1224/AIStackchan-hrs/README.md

 ## Summary

-This is an altenative implementation of AI Stack-chan.
+This is an alternative implementation of AI Stack-chan.
 Super thanks to [meganetaaan](https://github.com/meganetaaan) the originator of Stack-chan and [robo8080](https://github.com/robo8080) the originator of AI Stack-chan.

+## Features

+- The following speech services can be used
+  - [Google Translate](https://translate.google.com/) Text-to-Speech API (no API Key reqiured) - *unofficial?*
+  - [VoiceText Web API](https://cloud.voicetext.jp/webapi) (API Key required) - *free registration suspended for now*
+- API
+  - Speak API
+  - Chat API (OpenAI API Key required)
+- Speak randomly
+  - send a question to the ChatGPT and speak answer periodically
+  - start/stop by button A
+- Speak clock
+  - on every hour
+  - current time by button C

 ## Settings